benipedia1994/WordWizardProject/GroupProject/Design-Team/design-discussion.md

 ## Decisions
 Why did we choose the final design?
-With minimal effort, we could make changes to Michael's design and have it meet all requirements in an elegant way.
+With minimal effort, we could make changes to Michael's design and have it meet all requirements in an elegant and concise way.

 # Summary
 What did we learn?
 - about designs
 	- We learned that simplicity can make things easier to understand.
   	- It's not necessarily that it meets requirements better, but that it is easier to judge.
 	- If every object has an association with every object, the total associations is n*(n-1)/2.
-	- Each noun necessarily need an object.
+	- Each noun doesn't necessarily need an object.
 Sometimes making a noun a property of another object is better suited.
 	- Not every association needs to be called out.
 Only those necessary to explain functionality.
 	- Functions in design should be simple and generalizable
 - team work